Rainbow Loom Videos That Explain How To Make Bracelets

 What Is a Rainbow Loom Bracelet?

-Rainbow Loom has suddenly become the hot toy that kids want to have and love to play with.
-Have you noticed all those small colorful rubber bands that any store connected to toys or crafts is suddenly selling in a high profile location?
-The small colorful rubber bands are used to make bracelets using a plastic contraption called a Rainbow Loom that is used to arrange the rubber bands in a preferred color pattern to create a beautiful bracelet.
-A number of bracelet weaves and designs are possible using the Rainbow Loom bracelet maker.
+Have you noticed all the small colorful rubber bands that any store connected to toys or crafts is selling in a high profile location?
+The small colorful rubber bands are used to make bracelets using a plastic loom contraption that is used to arrange the rubber bands in a preferred color pattern to create a beautiful bracelet.
+A number of bracelet weaves and designs are possible using this innovative bracelet maker.

 What is a loom?
 A loom is a device used to weave cloth.
 A loom is used to hold threads under tension to facilitate the interweaving of them into cloth.
 Rainbow Loom uses the loom concept to allow anyone to weave a beautiful bracelet using rubber bands instead of threads.